 Co-locating a solid-state anaerobic digestion facility at an existing landfill, transfer station, liquid anaerobic digester facility, or composting facility can maximize the co-benefits such as reduced transportation of feedstocks and sharing of equipment.

-- Rapport, J., Zhang, R., Jenkins, B.M., and Williams, R.B.
-2008.
+Rapport, J., Zhang, R., Jenkins, B.M., & Williams, R.B.
+(2008).
 Current anaerobic digestion technologies used for treatment of municipal organic solid waste.
-University of California, Davis: Contractor Report to the California Integrated Waste Management Board.
+California Environmental Protection Agency, Integrated Waste Management Board.

 Reviewed by Dr. Jay Martin, Dr. Lingying Zhao, and Randall Reeder.